-Enviva chose to conduct the supply base evaluation because there is no SBP approved risk assessment in the US.
-Enviva developed a set of locally applicable verifiers (LAVs), which include a number of publicly available sources, in addition to the internal monitoring already described.
+Enviva conducted a supply base evaluation because there is no SBP approved risk assessment in the US, Enviva developed a set of locally applicable verifiers (LAVs), which include a number of publicly available sources, in addition to the internal monitoring already described.
 Details on LAVs are in the sections below.